- 6 sheets filo pastry, cut in half to make A5 rectangles

-Make the yogurt dip: mix together some of the Chilli Cress and its oil with the yogurt so it has loosened the yogurt but not made it runny or too oily.
+- Make the yoghurt dip: mix together some of the Chilli Cress and its oil with the yoghurt so it has loosened the yoghurt but not made it runny or too oily.
 Refrigerate until needed.

-Blitz the hazlenuts with the Persinette® Cress in a grinder to a coarse texture.
+- Blitz the hazelnuts with the Persinette® Cress in a grinder to a coarse texture.
 Lay out the filo sheets, keeping covered while using.
 Make a small rectangle the size of an A5 sheet.
 Lay a line of hazelnut crumb at the bottom end, nearest to you, leaving.

-Assemble your plate: place a dollop of yogurt on the bottom, arrange some pearls around, a few hazlenuts, heap your desired number of boreks on top and finish with more Persinette and Chilli Cress.
+- Assemble your plate: place a dollop of yoghurt on the bottom, arrange some pearls around, a few hazelnuts, heap your desired number of boreks on top and finish with more Persinette and Chilli Cress.

 Say yes to the cress